 Travel by Rail

-Praha Hlavní Nádraží, Prague’s main railway station at Wilsonova 300, is a wonderful piece of domed art nouveau architecture.
-Prague’s other international railway station, Nádraží Holešovice, is also its second largest.
-This is the point of departure for trains heading to Berlin, Vienna and Budapest.
+Praha Hlavní Nádraží, Prague's main railway station at Wilsonova 300, is a wonderful piece of domed art nouveau architecture.
+Prague's other international railway station, Nádraží Holešovice at Partyzánská 1546/26, is its second largest.
+This is the point of departure for trains heading to Berlin and Vienna.
 Although located on the north side of the city, it is well connected to the city centre by the metro, just a few minutes from Wencelas Square on the C-Line.

-For local trains, you can catch the tilting Czech Pendolino, the country’s own high-speed trains, which travel between Prague and the Czech Republic’s other big cities, Brno and Ostrava, as well as making the journey across the Austrian border to Vienna.
+For local trains, you can catch the tilting Czech Pendolino, the country's own high-speed trains, which travel between Prague and the Czech Republic's other big cities, including Olomouc and Ostrava.